marko-knoebl/slides/sections/react/20-javascript-basics-for-react-en.md

 ## JavaScript versions

-Supported by all browsers, including Internet Explorer: _ES5_ (standardized in 2009)
+_ES5_ Supported by all browsers, including Internet Explorer (standardized in 2009)

 Since 2015: yearly updates in June of each year (ES2015, ES2016, ...)